Electronic Signatures

 Employee Onboarding

-Like all businesses, you have a constantly changing workforce: people are leaving, and people are joining.
-For new team members, the better you can onboard them, the more value they’ll provide.
+Like all businesses, you have a constantly changing workforce: people are leaving and joining.
+The better you can onboard new team members, the more value they’ll provide.

 All the paperwork associated with hiring a new employee will use legal signatures.
 These legally binding documents will set the terms and conditions of their employment.